Should I choose bi-folding or sliding doors?

 Beautiful minimal framed sliding doors - extension by Pad Architects

 One of the main advantages about bi-folding doors is being able to open up a wall of doors and integrate your home and garden.
 You will never have as full an opening with sliding doors as you would with bi-folding doors, which might be frustrating during the summer months.

 Being able to open a whole wall of glass works particularly well with smaller spaces where you really want to extend your living space into the garden as much as possible, making your home feel much more spacious than it is.

-Consider the size of your opening
+What is the size of your opening?

 If the space you have is less than four metres wide, then bi-folding doors are probably the best option.
 With openings of this size, bi-folding doors look much more impressive than sliding doors due to the larger opening, creating a real wow-factor and transforming the space completely.